Arthur Marsh (footballer)

 Arthur Marsh (4 May 1947 – 31 March 2020) was an English footballer who made 186 appearances in the Football League playing as a central defender for Bolton Wanderers, Rochdale and Darlington.

 On 1 April 2020, his former club Bolton Wanderers announced that he had died at the age of 72.

+In his later years, he suffered from Alzheimer's disease.
+He died in 2020, and left his wife Judith with two daughters Joanne and Liza.